kakerunning/kakerunning/README.md

 ## 🎯 About Me

-I'm a Customer Support Engineer transitioning into **Data Engineering**, with a strong interest in:
+I'm a Customer Support Engineer transitioning into **Data/Software Engineering**, with a strong interest in:

 - Data Visualization
 - Performance Optimization